-“An immense injustice is occurring at this time on Earth.
-Many of those who stand against this injustice are sitting in the torture caves of the military, police and secret services.
-In this very moment there are hundreds of thousands of people who suffer from the most unspeakable pain there.
-All the same they continue.
-It is this measure that we must apply to ourselves when talking about global peace work today.
-Will the victim’s screams continue to go unheard – or will we create a world where there are no longer these screams?”
+A terrible injustice is taking place on Earth right now.
+Many of those who resist are sitting in torture chambers belonging to the military, police and intelligence services.
+Right at this moment, there are hundreds of thousands of people there who are suffering the most unspeakable pain.
+And yet they continue.
+This is the standard that we must apply when speaking of global peace work today.
+Will the screams of the victims continue to go unheard – or will we create a world where there are no more victims?

-But all the more he needs and seeks a convincing answer to the question about how the global madness of violence could be ended whether in Chechnya or Palestine, in Europe or Latin America.
-For this purpose he must leave behind up-to-date ways of thinking, overcome the limits of normality, enter unknown mental terrain by means of authentic experience and look into what is really there: into the inside, into the zones of our most intimate longing; into the outside, into the reality surrounding us and its universal structures; into our past with the raise of a violent patriarchy; into the future, into an ever more concrete vision of a possible planetary peace culture.
+Rather, he needs and seeks a way to end the global madness of violence, whether in Chechnya or Palestine, in Europe or Latin America.
+Therefore, he must leave behind conventional ways of thinking and by overcoming the limits of normality, enter unknown mental terrain grounded in authentic experience and look into what is really there: into our most intimate longings, hidden deep inside the human psyche; into our universal structures that govern the reality surrounding us; into our past and the rise of patriarchal violence; and into the future, into an ever more concrete vision of a possible planetary peace culture.